• Free Shipping on all orders over $49 • $5.99 Flat Rate Shipping on orders under $49.

 Natural Bacteria

-Biological filtration utilizing bacteria will happen no matter what you do.
-Bacteria exists everywhere.
-It’s in the air, in the water and everywhere else.
-It will live in the sand, rocks and on the glass of any aquarium.
+Biological filtration using bacteria will occur regardless of what you do.
+Bacteria exist everywhere.
+It’s in the air, in the water, and everywhere else.
+It will live in the sand, rocks, and on the glass of any aquarium.

 Jump Starting Bacteria

-Although you will probably eventually have sufficient bacteria with standard bio medias, when you are starting a new tank the accumulated bacteria may be inadequate.
-We recommend using Brightwell Aquatics MicroBacter7 250 ml with new tanks.
+Although you will probably eventually have sufficient bacteria with standard bio media, when you start a new tank, the accumulated bacteria may be inadequate.
+We recommend using Brightwell Aquatics MicroBacter7 with new tanks.

 Carbon Dosing